Philip Goodhart

 Sir Philip Carter Goodhart (3 November 1925 – 5 July 2015) was a British Conservative politician, the son of Arthur Lehman Goodhart.

 Biography

 Goodhart attended the Hotchkiss School in Lakeville, Connecticut.
-He contested Consett in 1950 whilst still a student at Trinity College, Cambridge.
+He contested Consett in 1950 while still a student at Trinity College, Cambridge.
 He was elected Member of Parliament for Beckenham at a 1957 by-election, and continued to represent the seat until his retirement in 1992.
-One of the unsuccessful candidates for the nomination in 1957 was the young Margaret Thatcher.
+He made his maiden speech on army equipment and later on in life became involved in the preservation of warships, to which he devoted much time and about which he also published books.